gitpad-pl/github/README.md

-# github
+# Gitpad github
-Libraries for Github Api Access, Read Only
+Library for Support Github Api

-## How to start
+Usage is very easy, can help to fast start with github application

-    a-install.bat
+## How to start ?

-    a-build.bat
+    -install.bat
-    a-run.bat
+    -run.bat

-## PLease join to us
+## Please support the project and join to us :)
 [DEV.md](docs/DEV.md)